 The Family Court will provide a copy of this email to the Legal Aid duty lawyer service.
-When a person applies for legal assistance concerning a Family Court parenting order, and advises that Communities is involved, Legal Aid may contact the district office to confirm its involvement.
+When a person applies for legal assistance concerning a Family Court parenting order, and advises that the Department is involved, Legal Aid may contact the district office to confirm its involvement.
 This information is used to assist Legal Aid to determine whether a grant of aid is issued.

 Requesting copies of Family Court orders

 Child protection workers must make requests for copies of Family Court documents in writing to the Senior Records Officer, Family Court of Western Australia, GPO Box 9991 PERTH WA 6848 or by facsimile (08) 9224 8360.